 The film business is f*cking brutal but it doesn’t have to be.
 It’s the best time ever to be a filmmaker.
 You have access to things that us “more mature” filmmakers would have killed for coming up the ranks.
-Affordable cinema quality cameras, post production in your house, direct distribution and more access to filmmaking knowledge then ever before.
+Affordable cinema quality cameras, post-production in your house, direct distribution and more access to filmmaking knowledge than ever before.

 I hope these steps bring value and inspiration to your lives, I also hope it lights a large fire in your ass to follow through and be the filmmaker you were born to be.

 Good luck with all your future projects.
 Keep that hustle going and keep your dreams alive!

 Right-click here to download the MP3 (Transcription of the episode below)